Robert Breedlove: Bitcoin, Freedom, and Love with Nozomi Hayase (WiM192)

 Nozomi Hayase: Story, mythological story, and even the story of a democracy: we carry this mythology of democracy, that actually we don’t live in a democratic state but then at the same time there’s a story of democracy and the history and the things and we think that we have democracy and then act within that framework.
-And what I found interesting is that at the global level, the fiat system or fiat culture is based on a certain way of looking at human beings that trace back to the behaviorist ideas of: we don’t have anything innate, basically, so we are born empty like Tabula rasa, and so that everybody can be molded to whatever the state or the society wants them to be.
-So if you have this view that we are born with just a blank state of mind, we don’t have any character, we don’t have any personality, we don’t have spirit or soul or something that makes us be unique individuals, and so if we build society based on this idea, then obviously everything has to be dependent on the external control, and the education becomes such that they want to fill out, give us information so that we absorb it and then we become somebody instead of [radically 21:27] emerging into our personhood.
+And what I found interesting is that at the global level, the fiat system or fiat culture is based on a certain way of looking at human beings that trace back to the behaviorist ideas of: we don’t have anything innate, we are born empty like tabula rasa and so that everybody can be molded to whatever the state or the society wants them to be.
+So if you have this view that we are born with just a blank state of mind — we don’t have any character, we don’t have any personality, we don’t have spirit or soul or something that makes us be unique individuals — if we build society based on this idea, then obviously everything has to be dependent on external control, and education becomes such that they want to fill out or give us information so that we absorb it and then we become somebody instead of gradually emerging into our personhood.

 Robert Breedlove: Right, it necessitates top-down control because they think we’re blank slates, so that someone has to put the message.